OlamidotunIY/todo-aair/README.md

 	- Where: `TaskRow` exposes a delete action which calls `moveToTrash(id)` in the store.
 	- How: `moveToTrash` removes the task from `tasks` and adds it to a `trash` array in the zustand store.
 The Trash screen (`/trash`) allows restore or emptying the trash.

+3.5) 🎤 Voice-to-Task (NEW - Stage 2)

+	- Where: `app/(task)/all-task.tsx` with `components/VoiceFAB.tsx` and `utils/parseTasks.ts`.
+	- What: A floating action button (blue microphone icon) in the bottom-right corner of the task list screen.
+	- How it works:
+		- Tap the FAB to start voice recording (turns red and pulses)
+		- Speak naturally: "Buy groceries and call mom"
+		- Tap again to stop (or wait for silence)
+		- The app transcribes speech using Expo SpeechRecognizer
+		- Transcript is parsed using hybrid approach:
+			• Primary: OpenAI GPT-4o-mini API (if API key configured)
+			• Fallback: Compromise NLP library (works offline)
+		- Multiple tasks are automatically created and saved
+		- Confirmation alert shows all created tasks
+	- Features:
+		- Works offline (without API key) using local NLP
+		- Removes filler words ("please", "remind me to")
+		- Splits on natural conjunctions ("and", "then", commas)
+		- Handles permissions automatically
+		- Visual states: idle (blue), listening (red), processing (orange)
+		- Haptic feedback on press

 4) Show list of all tasks